 From December 23rd Icelanders get into a very festive mood, though Christmas has a very set-in-stone starting time in Iceland:

-- Yesterday was December 23rd, or “Þorláksmessa”, as we call it.
+- On December 23rd, or “Þorláksmessa”, as we call it.
 This is the day before Christmas, when you do your last shopping, have a walk downtown and get some hot chocolate or a Christmas beer, and finish decorating your home.

 Arrival of the last Yule lad – Kertasníkir